What to Pack for a Self-Catering Caravan Holiday

 - Bread

 We don’t usually take milk as it doesn’t keep well in the car, even with the electric cool box.
-It is always an idea to check what restaurants, cafes and convenience stores are on-site or within easy reach of your accommodation.
+It is always a good idea to check what restaurants, cafes, and convenience stores are on-site or within easy reach of your accommodation.
 Some parks allow supermarket deliveries on-site to your caravan, but this is worth checking before arranging.

 Groceries – Cleaning Supplies & Hygiene

-There is nothing quite like being on a self-catered holiday to realise that you’ve used the last toilet roll or the supermarket has sold out of anti-bacterial wipes, so we have always been prepared for the unexpected.
-When it comes to cleaning supplies, we love Poundshop.com and they offer unbeatable prices with big brand names you love suitable for every room in the house.
+There is nothing quite like being on a self-catering holiday to realise that you’ve used the last toilet roll or the supermarket has sold out of anti-bacterial wipes, so we have always been prepared for the unexpected.
+When it comes to cleaning supplies, we love Poundshop.com, which offers unbeatable prices with big brand names you love, suitable for every room in the house.

 - Toilet rolls